thetianshuhuang/serial-vis/README.md

 ### Control Commands:
 - draw: execute current draw buffer
-- log: log the following string.
+- logs: log the following string.
 A label and value should be provided.
 A timestamp (epoch time) will be automatically inserted.
 ```
-log:label:datastring
+logs:label:datastring
 ```
+- logf: log the following float.
+Behaves exactly like logs, except a 32 or 64 bit hex IEEE float can be taken as input.
 - logstart, logend: start a block where data with the same label will be combined into one row.
 For example,
 ```
 logstart